 Mountain biking in Fernie is probably the most popular activity in town.
-Fernie wears many hats, a ski town, Trout Town, a hiking paradise, but it seems most locals and visitors love to explore the area on two wheels, particularly in Fall.
+Fernie wears many hats, a ski town, Trout Town, a hiking paradise to name a few, but it seems most locals and visitors love to explore the area on two wheels, particularly in Fall.

 Fall in Fernie is special, the trees start to change colours, the intense heat of summer abates, toques are dug out from wherever they have been hiding for the last three months, and the mountain bike reigns.

 Ridgemont is one of the most popular biking sections in Fernie but you won’t find the trails crowded as there is more than enough room for everyone.
-There is road accessed biking to the Ridgemont trails (beware of logging trucks and other backcountry users as the trails often cross the road), but the most popular starting point is the Cemetery Bypass Trails, found at the entrance to cemetery.
+The Ridgemont trailheads are accessible by vehicle so you can literally drive right up to the start (beware of logging trucks and other backcountry users as the trails often cross the road).
+By far the most popular starting point is the Cemetery Bypass Trails, which is found at the entrance to St. Margaret's Cemetery.

 Splitting Bears, Ridgemont, Fernie: The top of Splitting Bears in Ridgemont have some super fun sections, including this log jump for the more adventurous bikers.